docker-rpm-builder/docker-rpm-builder/README.md

 ### Arch Linux

-There is a package for Arch Linux in the AUR.
+There is a third-party maintained package for Arch Linux in the AUR.
 To install it, simply use an AUR helper like yaourt (see also https://wiki.archlinux.org/index.php/AUR_helpers for a list of other AUR helpers).
 For installing via yaourt, just do as normal user (you should have sudo installed and configured to be able to call pacman):

 ```
 yaourt --noconfirm docker-rpm-builder